vegardbb/init.lua/README.md

 #### Recommended Step

-[Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo, so that you have your own copy that you can modify at your own leasure, then install by cloning the fork down to your machine using one of the commands below, depending on your OS.
+[Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo, so that you have your own copy that you may modify at your own leasure, then install by cloning the fork down to your machine using one of the commands below, depending on your OS.

 > [!NOTE]
 > Your fork's URL will be something like this: